How to List Your Education on Resume in 2023

 Even if your college major doesn’t directly apply to the job title that you’re seeking, you should still include it on your resume.
 It shows you care enough to get through a college experience, which isn’t true of all people.
 Make sure you point out as many transferable skills as possible to showcase how your college experience can add to your job application.
 Including information like certifications can help you bolster the inclusion of your college education on your resume, even if the major doesn’t relate to your current job search.

 Whether you’re still in college or you’ve since dropped out, you can put an unfinished college degree on your resume.
 State how many credits you’ve completed and toward what major.
-If you’re still enrolled, also include your anticipated graduation date.
+If you’re still enrolled, refer to our guide on how to list your expected graduation date on a resume.
 If you’re not enrolled, make sure you’re prepared to discuss why you dropped out and whether you might be interested in going back at some point.